-Here, I will discuss about basic LinQ to SQL tutorial overview, then how to get started very quickly with its usage on our C#.NET based applications(This can be used in both desktop and web applications in the exactly same way).
-Besides, I will also discuss about using ‘select’ query in linq to retrieve data and traverse through the query results(in case of multiple result objects).
-To understand this tutorial properly, You should have handy knowledge on c# and have visual studio 2008+(.NET Framework 3.0+ ) to successfully able to run LINQ To SQL examples.
+Here, I will discuss a beginner’s LinQ to SQL tutorial overview, then explain how to get started very quickly with its usage on our C#.NET-based applications(This can be used in desktop and web applications in the same way).
+Besides, I will also discuss using the ‘select’ query in LINQ to retrieve data and traverse through the query results(in case of multiple result objects).
+To understand this tutorial properly, You should have handy knowledge of c# and have Visual Studio 2008+(.NET Framework 3.0+ ) to successfully run LINQ To SQL examples.

 What Is LINQ To SQL?

-Full meaning of LINQ is ‘Language Integrated Query’, which replaces the traditional sql query execution process.
-Moreover, it doesn’t only applicable to manipulate database results, but it can also be used to manipulates array/list collections.
-LinQ was released as part of the .NET framework 3.0 and can be used from languages supported by .NET framework like C#, VB etc. The term ‘LINQ To SQL‘ refers to the technology by which we can use LINQ for access SQL Databases.
-Here in this tutorial, I will show step by step ways to get started with LINQ To SQL programming with C#.
+The full meaning of LINQ is ‘Language Integrated Query’, which replaces the traditional SQL query execution process.
+Moreover, it is not only applicable to manipulating database results but can also be used to manipulate array/list collections.
+LinQ was released as part of the .NET framework 3.0 and can be used in languages supported by the .NET framework, such as C#, VB, etc. The term ‘LINQ To SQL’ refers to the technology by which we can use LINQ to access SQL Databases.
+In this tutorial, I will show step-by-step ways to get started with LINQ To SQL programming with C#.

 Read All LinQ Tutorials By CodeSamplez.com